rnkouser/PowerBI-Projects/MisconductAnalysis/README.md

-# MegaMart Misconduct Report Dashboard
+# 🌟 MegaMart Misconduct Report  🌟

 ## Overview
 This dashboard provides a comprehensive analysis of misconduct metrics for MegaMart employees.
 It includes various visualizations and data points to help understand trends, frequency, and decisions related to employee misconduct.